How to Join!

 If you have any questions regarding recruitment, please do not hesitate to call the Office of Greek Affairs at 205-348-2693.

-Click here to visit the Interfraternity Council website to receive more information
+Click here to visit the Interfraternity Council website to receive more information about IFC Recruitment.

 National Pan-Hellenic Council (NPHC)